bartoszkrawczyk2/react-redux-canvas/article.md

 // ...
 ```

-### Event handlers
+### Handling events

 As mentioned previously, `mousedown` event will check if one of the circles was clicked.
 We will use Pythagorean equation for this.
 Not the fastest solution, but works great for this project.
+We will also save all parameters to `helpers` object for use in `mousemove` and `mouseup` events.

 > app/containers/circles.js